 Explore Appledore Island Walking Tour

 Travel out to Appledore on the University of New Hampshire's research vessel, the R/V Gulf Challenger, with UNH Marine Docent tour guides.
-Investigate the intriguing intertidal creatures and zooplankton collected from the ocean at informal science stations on the boat.
+Investigate the intriguing intertidal creatures and zooplankton collected from the ocean at informal science stations prior to departure.

 On Appledore, explore the natural history of the island with the Docents.
 Look down to magnificent rock formations of eons past and up to a sky filled with birds that live on the island today.
 Learn about the plants that withstood the salty sea air to provide colonial settlers with remedies and today supply nutrition for the long voyages of migrating birds.